braydio/FundRunner/docs/textual_dashboard.md

 The `DashboardApp` in `dashboards/textual_dashboard.py` provides a simple [TUI](https://github.com/Textualize/textual) interface showing three tables: trade evaluations, the trade tracker and the current portfolio.
-The app runs as an asynchronous task and receives row data via three `asyncio.Queue` objects.
+An optional log panel displays calculation details.
+The app runs as an asynchronous task and receives row data via queue objects.

 ## Setup